Musikpreis

 The Heidelberger Frühling Musikpreis 2023 was awarded to percussionist Martin Grubinger.
-At the end of the stage career of the Austrian star multi-percussionist, his unparalleled merits in bringing music to a wide audience, especially a young generation, and his associated social commitment were honored.
+At the end of the stage career of the Austrian star multi-percussionist, it honors his unparalleled services in bringing music to a broad audience, especially a young generation, and his associated social commitment.

-Since 2013, the award honors individuals who have made a substantial and lasting commitment to the teaching of classical music.
+Since 2013, the Heidelberger Frühling Musikpreis has honored personalities who have made a substantial and lasting contribution to the communication of classical music.
 The prize, which is unique in its form, is endowed with 10,000 euros and is sponsored by the Musikfestival's founding partner Heidelberg Materials.

-Martin Grubinger (2023) for his unparalleled merits in bringing music to a wide audience, especially a young generation, and his associated social commitment.
+Martin Grubinger (2023) for bringing music to a wide audience, especially a younger generation, and his associated social commitment.

-Thomas Hampson (2021) for his decades-long commitment to the art song.
+Thomas Hampson (2021) for his decades-long commitment to art song.

 John Gilhooly (2019) for his challenging and risk-taking programming and exemplary music education formats as director of London's Wigmore Hall.